Mums Need More Sleep Than Dads, Research Suggests

 Male and female brains don’t work the same way; they process information differently.

-Male brains make use of gray matter more often, which is the part of the brain that is task and action-oriented.
+Male brains make use of grey matter more often, which is the part of the brain that is task and action-oriented.
 They can be extremely focused on a single task, but often only one at a time.

 Women tend to use their white matter more, which means they are able to seamlessly switch between tasks without losing their focus.